RazrFalcon/pico-args/README.md

 - Only flags, options and free arguments are supported.
 - Arguments can be separated by a space or `=`.
+- Non UTF-8 arguments are supported.
 - No help generation.
 - No combined flags (like `-vvv` or `-abc`).
+- Arguments are parsed in a linear order.
+From first to last.

 ### Example